mkyutani/wapctl/README.md

 ### Installed applications in 'Uninstall' registry

-You can list, show information, start and remove (uninstall) the installed applications in 'Uninstall' registry.
+You can list, show information, and remove (uninstall) the installed applications in 'Uninstall' registry.

 * List the installed applications.